 I can’t say I’m a huge fan of Sam Smith’s previous work despite the hype, and this is everything I expected it to be.
 But when listening to this the film fan inside me, even before seeing the Spectre (2015) movie, couldn’t help but imagine scenes of Bond jumping from a burning building, kissing the exotic yet evil woman and looking all moody whilst walking at a fast speed.
 And that’s the beauty of a good soundtrack.

-08. You’re A Germ – Wolf Alice (My Love Is Cool)
+08. Moaning Lisa Smile – Wolf Alice (My Love Is Cool)

 09. Coastal Tones – Orphan Boy (Coastal Tones)

 10. Can’t Feel My Face – The Weeknd (Beauty Behind the Madness)